geraldhinson/geraldhinson.github.io/_posts/2025-05-27-HouseSellProvisionOfGod.md

 ```
 House Prep
 ```
-The day before our open house showing *(when your real estate agent kicks you out of your own house so they can do their job)*, I was exhausted.
+The day before our open house showing *(when your real estate agent kicks you out of your own house so they can do their job)*, we were exhausted.

-I had been working around the clock for several weeks, painting, repairing, fixing, etc., to get the house ready to present.
+We had been working around the clock for several weeks, painting, repairing, fixing, etc., to get the house ready to present.
 As the big Sunday approached, I remember thinking,

 ><b>“It is not humanly possible to get all of this done in time.”</b>

-Our agent swung by on the Saturday morning before and assured me that nothing left on my to-do list was optional if we wanted to present well.
+Our agent swung by on the Saturday morning before and assured me that nothing left on our to-do list was optional if we wanted to present well.
 If memory serves, she even added an item or two to my list while she was there.
 She commented unhappily as she left, <b>“I don’t see how you can possibly be ready for this open house tomorrow”.</b>

 My reaction was the same as that of the great theologian, Tony Stark, when he said,
 ><b>"Yeah, I detected that too.” </b>*(true Marvel fans will know this reference…)*